2326wx/Airfoil-optimization/README.md

 ## 6. Predictions test

-Let's try to predict airfoil with known geometry by its parameters:
+Let's try to predict airfoil with known geometry by its parameters.

 This is input array for Cl:
 <img src = "https://github.com/2326wz/Airfoil-optimization/blob/master/images/xls_mh32.png">